flybywiresim/docs/docs/beginner-guide/overview.md

 Supplementary Authors: Awemeter#3110, Scoopy#1399, Valastiri#8902

-A320 Pilot Reviews: Shomas and Tarek
+Guide reviewed by A320 Pilots.